Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Campfire and Fireplace Wood is refundable when destroyed.
 - **Conflicts:** Mods that modify light source fuel or build piece costs (Eternal Fire by Digitalroot, FuelEternal by Marf, TorchesEternal by Xenofell, TorchesEternal by wildbill22).
   - Compatible with mods that add new light sources.
 This will make them permanent, but will not modify their build costs.
-  - Automatically disabled if the above are detected.
+  - Automatically disabled if the above mods are detected.

 ---